eosswedenorg/antelope-keygen/README.md

 #### Ubuntu

-You can use [EOS Sweden's APT Repository](https://eosswedenorg.github.io/apt) like this:
+You can use [Sw/eden's APT Repository](https://eosswedenorg.github.io/apt) like this:

 ```sh
 $ sudo apt-get install software-properties-common